radian-software/straight.el/README.md

 * `clone`: given a recipe and a commit object, clone the repository and attempt to check out the given commit.
+* `commit-present-p`: given a recipe and a commit object, return whether the commit can be checked out offline, i.e., without fetching from the remote.
 * `normalize`: given a recipe, "normalize" the repository (this generally means reverting it to a standard state, such as a clean working directory, but does not entail checking out any particular